PurpleWazard/Notes/README.md

-hi this is just a repo of stuff like my c++ notes to project ideas
+this hasnt been used it a while but im still learning tons everyweek. check my website or discord for up to date info.